-- ➤ 9-1-1 center security;
+- □ 9-1-1 center security;

-- ➤ Backup power systems;
+- Backup power systems;

-- Public Education;
+- D Public Education;

-- > Lightning/surge protection; and
+- Lightning/surge protection; and

-- Protocol-based call processing systems.
+Protocol-based call processing systems.

-PHONE SYSTEM PROJECTS - FISCAL YEAR 2021
+PHONE SYSTEM PROJECTS - FISCAL YEAR 2022

-Receiving and processing 9-1-1 calls requires specialized phone system equipment to optimize voice, data and location technologies.
-These complex phone systems leverage advances in communication equipment to provide responsive 9-1-1 call handling, data management and mapping capacity, while maintaining enhanced 9-1-1 services with legacy systems.
-The NG 9-1-1 phone systems the Board is currently funding provide the ability to geo-diversely locate core hardware, connect the cores via an IP network to share operational data and functionality, and remotely connect workstations at multiple sites to one system using a common IP network to answer 9-1-1 calls.
-In response to technological advances in the communication industry, the Board anticipates updating PSAP phone equipment in five to six year cycles.
-During FY 2021, the Board provided funding to upgrade and refresh 9-1-1 enhanced geo-diverse phone systems and workstations for eight (8) county PSAPS.
-The Board also provided conditional approval and funding for two (2) counties to implement NG 9-1-1.
+Receiving and processing 9-1-1 calls requires specialized phone system equipment to optimize voice, data, and location technologies.
+These complex phone systems leverage advances in communication equipment to provide responsive 9-1-1 call handling, data management, and mapping capacity while maintaining enhanced 9-1-1 services with legacy systems.
+The NG911 phone systems the Board is currently funding provide the ability to geo-diversely locate core hardware, connect the cores via an IP network to share operational data and functionality, and remotely connect workstations at multiple sites to one system using a common IP network to answer 9-1-1 calls.
+In response to technological advances in the communication industry, the Board anticipates updating PSAP phone equipment in five-to-six-year cycles.
+During FY 2022, the Board provided funding to upgrade and refresh 9-1-1 enhanced geo-diverse phone systems and workstations for six (6) county PSAPs.
+The Board also provided conditional approval and funding for six (6) counties to implement NG911.

-HIGHLIGHTED FISCAL YEAR 2021 PHONE SYSTEM UPGRADES
+HIGHLIGHTED FISCAL YEAR 2022 PHONE SYSTEM UPGRADES

-In fiscal year 2021, the Board funded geo-diverse IP enabled phone systems for Carroll County, Dorchester County, Frederick County, Talbot County and Worcester County.
-In each of these installations, the A-Side of the core system was located at the primary PSAP while the B-Side of the core system was located at their back-up PSAP facilities.
-Each of these phone system cores (A & B) were connected via an IP network to provide real-time sharing of data and operations.
-Once linked and sharing data, the A or B Side can independently provide 9-1-1 service should the other core side fail or both sides can work in tandem, thus affording PSAPs with enhanced redundancy and increased capacity.
+In fiscal year 2022, the Board funded geo-diverse IP-enabled phone systems for Prince George's County, Baltimore City, Baltimore County, and Garrett County.
+In each of these installations, the A-Side of the core system was located at the primary PSAP and each of these phone system cores (A and B) was connected via an IP network to provide real-time sharing of data and operations.
+Once linked and sharing data, the A or B side can independently provide 9-1-1 service should the other core side fail or both sides can work in tandem, thus affording PSAPs with enhanced redundancy and increased capacity.

-Should circumstances arise that prevents a PSAP from receiving or processing emergency calls, it is critical that back-up 9-1-1 service and relocation strategies are in place and regularly exercised.
-Each is exercised on a regular basis and can augment their primary PSAP to significantly increase call answering capacity during emergency conditions.
-The Board provided each county with portable laptop computer based call taking positions, and a statewide cloud-based phone system for disaster recovery and quarantined staff purposes.
+Should circumstances arise that prevent a PSAP from receiving or processing emergency calls, it is critical that back-up 9-1-1 service and relocation strategies are in place and regularly exercised.
+Each is exercised regularly and can augment their primary PSAP to significantly increase call-answering capacity during emergency conditions.
+The Board provided each county with portable laptop computer-based call-taking positions and a statewide cloud-based phone system for disaster recovery and quarantined staff purposes.

-Recognizing that county PSAPs may transfer 9-1-1 calls to secondary PSAPs, such as the Maryland State Police, and understanding that today's telephony technology creates a cost effective means to enhance secondary PSAPs with dynamic ANI and ALI data by placing remote call taking positions at these secondary PSAPs, the Board has been funding phone equipment for secondary PSAPs.
+Recognizing that county PSAPs may often transfer 9-1-1 calls to secondary PSAPs, such as the Maryland State Police.
+Additionally, today's telephony technology creates a cost-effective means to enhance secondary PSAPs with dynamic ANI/ALI data by placing remote call-taking positions at these secondary PSAPs.
+Supporting this efficiency, the Board has been funding phone equipment for secondary PSAPs.